Making Hubpages Easier To Write

 Grab Some Bookmarks...

 Bookmarked websites and more importantly their articles are a valuable resource when it comes to internet writing or any writing for that matter.
 They're great for research and inspiration.
-They can be mined for fresh ideas and often you may find a common thread running through several of them, from which you can write a whole new take on the information.
+They can be mined for fresh ideas, credible sourcing, and extremely valuable information on one or multiple subjects.
+Sometimes, you may find a common thread running through several of them, from which you can write a whole new take on the subject.

 Use And Abuse Websites

-There are a multitude of inspirational and informative websites on this grand and wonderful thing we call the Internet.
-Many of which can and will spur the imagination and drive to write.
-The trick is to learn how to use them to your advantage.
+There are a multitude of inspirational and informative websites on this grand and wonderful thing we call the Web.
+Many of which can and will spur a writer's imagination and drive to create.
+The trick is to to use them to your advantage.

 In essence, the kind of site one should aim for is one that communicates directly with others on a range of subject matter; quickly.
 Doing so facilitates a speedier turn over from inspiration to actual writing.